howtographql/graphql-js/README.md

 yarn prisma deploy
 ```

 You need to setup a Prisma service.
-You can refer to [this Qucikstart](https://www.prisma.io/docs/quickstart/) to lear how.
+You can refer to [this Quickstart](https://www.prisma.io/docs/quickstart/) to learn how.

 ### 3. Set the Prisma service endpoint